-- 4.3.1 The County will ensure periodic training on compliance issues, expectations, and compliance plan operations occurs. - 4.3.2 A standard County training power point will be shared with staff and will be readily available for reference electronically via intranet, shared departmental electronic files, and or hard copy. - 4.3.3 Proof of standard training will be available upon audit at the Department level.
-The Employee Policy Handbook for Clinton County includes reference to Corporate Compliance and references the need for proof of training in the personnel record. - 4.3.4 Additionally, staff involved in coding and billing will receive training appropriate to their specific job function and the rules and regulations affecting these areas. - 4.3.5 Departmental staff are required to attend specific training on a regular basis, including appropriate federal and state rules, regulations, program guidelines, and other relevant training that assists in ensuring corporate compliance.
+- 4.3.1 The County ensures annual training on compliance issues, expectations, and compliance plan operations occurs. - 4.3.2 A standard County training power point is shared with staff and made readily available for reference electronically via intranet, shared departmental electronic files, and or hard copy. - 4.3.3 Proof of standard training is available upon audit at the Department level.
+The Employee Policy Handbook for Clinton County includes reference to Corporate Compliance and references the need for proof of training in the personnel record. - 4.3.4 Additionally, staff involved in coding and billing receive training appropriate to their specific job function and the rules and regulations affecting these areas. - 4.3.5 Departmental staff are required to attend specific training on a regular basis, including appropriate federal and state rules, regulations, program guidelines, and other relevant training that assists in ensuring corporate compliance.